PySimpleGUI/PySimpleGUI/docs/index.md

 First we have the Tab layout definitions.
 They mirror what you see in the screen shots.
 Tab 1 has 1 Text Element in it.
 Tab 2 has a Text and an Input Element.

     Tab Element is another "Container" element that holds a layout and displays a tab with text.
-Used with TabGroup only
+Used with TabGroup only Tabs are never placed directly into a layout.
+They are always "Contained" in a TabGroup layout

     TabGroup Element groups together your tabs into the group of tabs you see displayed in your window